jashion/BMPlayer/README.md

 # BMPlayer
-BMPlayer is a iOS player with ffmpeg.
+BMPlayer is a iOS player which can cache while playing by using AVPlayer.